ekasin/provider-zoom/README.md

 ```
 <br>

-2. Add the token generated in the JWT Zoom App to the token field in `main.tf` <br>
+2. Add the API Secret, API Key  generated in the JWT Zoom App to the token field in `main.tf` <br>
 3. Run the following command :
  ```
 go mod init terraform-provider-zoom